yvesmotteux/Ficflow/README.md

 ## Features (Planned, the order is approximate)

-- [ ] the CLI binary exits with code 0 even when application errors are reported to stderr (e.g., shelf create "" writes to stderr but returns success).
 - [ ] Add the retry mechanism with different URLs
 - [ ] Use a soft delete so that wipe or delete never truly deletes anything
 - [x] Refactor to make sure both the CLI and the future GUI can work at the same time
+- [ ] Mockups for the GUI, commit assets
 - [ ] Create a feature-complete GUI version compatible with all OS (target for v1)
 - [ ] Possibility to choose the location of the library (defaults to appdata/ ~/.ficflow like now), with persistence of that config
+- [ ] Release the software on the AUR (can we make both the CLI and GUI work at the same time?)
 - [ ] Import/Export database to create backups
 - [ ] Ability to login to access restricted fics
 - [ ] Create a rule that automatically checks for updates when the GUI is open and sends notifications to the user in case there is a new one